darrylwest/cryptor/README.md

 ### Build the application

-Easiest way to build the applicaton is to run the `mk` shell script like this:
+Easiest way to build the application is to run the `mk` shell script like this:

 `./mk init build`

-### Run the applicaton
+### Run the application

-After a successfule build, you can run the application like this:
+After a successful build, you can run the application like this:

 './build/cryptor --base $root/html